sabir-aspose/words-docs-com/en/net/developer-guide/programming-with-documents/aspose-words-document-object-model/logical-levels-of-nodes-in-a-document/_index.md

 timestamp: 2024-01-27-14-07-04
 ---

+{{% alert color="grey" %}}

+*What is this page about?*

+This page explains the logical levels of document nodes and describes how Aspose.Words structures content internally.

+{{% /alert %}}

 This documentation sometimes refers to a group of node classes as belonging to a "level" in a document, such as "block-level", "inline-level" (also known as "inline"), or “row-level” nodes.
 These levels in a document are differentiated purely logically and are not explicitly expressed by inheritance or other Aspose.Words DOM means.
 The node level is used to describe the place in the document tree where the node would typically occur.

 In the previous article, we already talked about the relationship between nodes and the fact that not all nodes are allowed to be a child of any nodes.
 For example, Cell can only be a Row child, and a Row can only be a Table child, and so on.
 These relationships are also applicable for logical division of nodes into levels in the document.